chef/knife-azure/DOC_CHANGES.md

 provisioning and bootstrap have no network dependency.

-Azure is able to do this because it maintains images of Chef Client within the Azure datacenters, and provides an API for Chef to securely provide configuration information (specifically a Chef Server URL, validation client name, and validator key) to Azure.
+Azure is able to do this because it maintains images of Chef Client within the Azure datacenters, and provides an API for knife to securely provide configuration information (specifically a Chef Server URL, validation client name, and validator key) to Azure.
 This information, along with Azure's image of Chef Client, is then used by Azure's guest agent to install the Chef Client image